robfatland/runawaytrain/README.md

 # runawaytrain

-Purpose: An AWS Lambda that runs regularly, counts the number of EC2 instances across all regions, and if this total exceeds a threshold: Stops all EC2 instances and locks all IAM Users out of the account.
+Purpose: Deploy AWS infrastructure -- including a Lambda function -- that regularly checks AWS account integrity and responds to a compromised (bad guy) state.
+There are two trigger conditions involved: Counting the number of running EC2 instances across all regions (trigger: if the count exceeds a threshold); and looking at recent spend on AWS over the past two hours (trigger: spend exceeds a threshold).
+Once we hit a trigger: Stop all EC2 instances and locks out all IAM Users.
+Only the root user can come back in and start things back up again.

+## Top view notes

-Once the machinery is in place as described below: Ideally we would like to deploy new copies into sub-accounts in an automated 'infrastructure as code' manner.
+- Once the machinery is in place as described below: Ideally we would like to deploy new copies into sub-accounts in an automated 'infrastructure as code' manner.

+- There are some details to be aware of
+    - Notification of a trigger is sent via email using **SNS**
+        - The SNS *topic* is defined and recipients *subscribe* to that topic
+        - The triggered Lambda then *publishes* to that topic
+    - **Policies** are permission slips on AWS: They must be assigned (for example to the Lambda function) in order to take certain actions
+    - **Environment variables** can be used to store sensitive information such as an AWS account ID
+    - A Lambda function is passed a JSON object called **`event`** that can control the Lambda behavior
+    - Debugging
+        - print statements work fine
+        - Helpful: Error messages when the Lambda fails
+        - There are log files that contain additional diagnostic narrative
+    - Regions
+        - Be aware of regional locations when building infrastructure
+            - For example see the `snsregion` environment variable described below

 Resources: